Last updated: Aug. 25, 2019. If something is not listed below, we default to AP Style. Please use this dictionary: merriam-webster.com.

 - Maria swooped up the kitten and held him (or “them” if you don’t know the sex, but not “it”) in the palm of her hand.

 - Your dog should have her (or “their” if you don’t know the sex, but not “its”) teeth cleaned.

 - Note on singular form: A pet of unspecific sex should be referred to as “they” for a gender-neutral form.
-Our previous style was to choose either “she” or “he,” being careful not to always call dogs “he” and cats “she.”
-But now we prefer “they” or “them” in these cases.
-(Example: Train your dog to go fetch their ball.)
-Of course, if you are writing about a specific animal whose sex you know, then use “he” or “she.”
-(Example: Misty the cat scratched her ear.)
+(Example: Train your dog to fetch their ball.)
+Writing about an animal whose sex you know?
+Use “he” or “she.”
+(Princess scratched her ear.)

-We always use “Dr.” before a veterinarian’s name and also list the credentials.
-It may seem redundant to use “Dr.” as well as, say, “DVM” or “VMD,” but that is our style.
+We always use “Dr.” before a veterinarian’s name and also list the credentials, despite the redundancy.
 Example: Dr. Debora Lichtenberg, VMD.

 When we’re talking about the “cone of shame,” be sure to use the term “Elizabethan collar” somewhere near the beginning.
 After that, we can call it the E collar (note the capital E; no hyphen).

 This is how we style the text when we’re talking about an electronic dog collar (shock collar).